 As we begin this new year, I'm burdened to talk about the Kingdom of God.
-So I want to name this podcast, Seek Yee First the Kingdom of God.
-In this podcast I want to show the emphasis in the gospels that Yeshua, Jesus and the disciples had on the Kingdom of God.
+So I want to name this podcast, "Seek Ye First the Kingdom of God."
+In this podcast I want to show the emphasis in the Gospels that Yeshua (Jesus) and the disciples had on the Kingdom of God.
 It was their central theme and focus.
-In Christianity today, it seems that the central focus really is on the church.
-And as I listened to the teaching of many, I don't believe that the term church and the Kingdom of God can be used interchangeably with the doctrines that are being described.
-It would be important at this point to teach on the Greek term Ekklesia, which is translated in the English Bible as church, and to define what Yeshua meant by that term the three times that he used it in the gospels, he did speak that term Ekklesia but what did he mean?

-Well, that we'll have to wait for another podcast, but it would be important to get to.
+In Christianity today it seems that the central focus really is on the Church.
+And as I listened to the teaching of many, I don't believe that the term Church and the Kingdom of God can be used interchangeably with the doctrines that are being described.
+It would be important at this point to teach on the Greek term ekklesia, which is translated in the English Bible as "church."
+And to define what Yeshua meant by that term the three times that He used it in the Gospels.
+He did speak that term ekklesia, but what did He mean?
+Well, for that we will have to wait for another podcast, but it would be important to get to.

 So now let us turn our focus to God's Kingdom.
-In Matthew 6:33 it says, "But seek first His Kingdom and His righteousness, and all these things will be added to you."
+In Matthew 6:33, it says, "But seek first His kingdom and His righteousness, and all these things will be added to you."
 It is also in Matthew 6 that Yeshua teaches the disciples to pray.
 And how are they taught?
-They're taught to pray thy Kingdom come, thy will be done on earth as it is in heaven.
-So let us study this emphasis then that Yeshua had and that the gospels give on the Kingdom of God and see how we can make it our focus today.
+They are taught to pray, "Thy kingdom come.
+Thy will be done, on earth as it is in heaven" (Matthew 6:10, KJV).
+So let us study this emphasis then that Yeshua had and that the Gospels give on the Kingdom of God and see how we can make it our focus today.

-First, we begin with John the Baptist who came preaching the Kingdom of God.
-Yeshua then of course, followed up after his arrest and continued to preach the Kingdom of God.
-We begin in Matthew 3:1-3.
-"Now in those days, John the Baptist came preaching in the wilderness of Judea saying, 'Repent for the Kingdom of Heaven is at hand for this is the one referred to by Isaiah, the prophet when he said, 'The voice of one crying in the wilderness, make ready the way of the Lord, make His path straight.'"
+First we begin with John the Baptist who came preaching the Kingdom of God.
+Yeshua then of course followed up after his arrest and continued to preach the Kingdom of God.
+We begin in Matthew 3:1-3,

+Now in those days John the Baptist came, preaching in the wilderness of Judea, saying, "Repent, for the kingdom of heaven is at hand."
+For this is the one referred to by Isaiah the prophet when he said,